partneranalytics/ProgrammaticExportSampleAppISV/README.md

 Steps:

-1. Open the appsettings.Development.json file and provide the following parameters:
+1. Open the appsettings.Development.json file and provide the following parameters:<br />
     a.
-TenantId
+TenantId<br />
     b.
-WebAppClientId
+WebAppClientId<br />
     c.
 WebAppClientSecret

 2. Run the project